-Issuer Direct Evolution: The Power of Reliable Content, Virtual Events, Communication and Storytelling
+Issuer Direct Evolution: The Power Of Reliable Content, Virtual Events, Communication And Storytelling

 Issuer Direct Corp. was one of the sponsors for the Benzinga Global Small-Cap Conference that took place on December 8-9, 2020.
 The information contained in this article in no way represents investment advice or opinion on the part of Benzinga or its writers and is intended for informational purposes only.